-- (a) Employees to be hoisted and crane operators shall be informed of established procedures for hoisting employees. - (b) Employee access to the riding location on the lifting beam shall be provided with steps and handholds and slippery conditions eliminated to minimize slipping and tripping hazards.
+- (a) Employees to be hoisted and crane operators shall be informed of established procedures for hoisting employees. - (b) Employee access to the riding location on the lifting beam shall be provided with steps and handholds and slippery conditions eliminated to minimize slipping and tripping hazards. - (c) The riding location shall be provided with sufficient guard rails and a gate or enclosing device at the opening to prevent employees from falling from the beam.
+Prior to July 1, 1994, guard rails, gates or enclosing devices shall be a minimum of 42" in height. - (d) The employee access space and riding location shall be equipped with guards where needed to avoid employee exposure to moving machinery. - (e) A stowage space for lashings or other gear to be hoisted on the lifting beam shall be provided, keeping the access space and riding location clear of hazards.
+Such stowage locations shall be designed to prevent gear from falling from the lifting beam.

-- (c) The riding location shall be provided with sufficient guardrails and a gate or enclosing device at the opening to prevent employees from falling from the beam. - (d) The employee access space and riding location shall be equipped with guards where needed to avoid employee exposure to moving machinery. - (e) A stowage space for lashings or other gear to be hoisted on the lifting beam shall be provided, keeping the access space and riding location clear of hazards.
-Such stowage locations shall be designed to prevent gear from falling from the lifting beam. - (f) When a crane is loading or unloading a tier of containers across a vessel, employees working aloft on that tier shall maintain a minimum athwartship distance of five (5) containers widths or half the width of the tier, whichever is greater, offshore of the container being loaded or unloaded. - (g) When employees are required to ride the container beam or personnel cage, they shall not enter or exit the beam or cage at the bulwark rail of the vessel.
+- (f) When a crane is loading or unloading a tier of containers across a vessel, employees working aloft on that tier shall maintain a minimum athwartship distance of five (5) containers widths or half the width of the tier, whichever is greater, offshore of the container being loaded or unloaded. - (g) When employees are required to ride the container beam or personnel cage, they shall not enter or exit the beam or cage at the bulwark rail of the vessel.